What is the PEACE IV Programme?

 What projects have received funding to date under the PEACE IV Programme?

 Please see below a list of projects which have been awarded funding under the current PEACE Programme (2014-2020).
+This information is correct as of 31st October 2017.

 For more information on any of the projects funded please contact us via email: email@example.com